 What did I most want to say about the pandemic?
 I worried about my Grandma Rose isolated in her nursing home and my sister-in-law undergoing radiation therapy being at high risk for the disease.
 Encouraging others to realize how their behavior affects some of the most vulnerable (and to see their value) was my aim for the floor works in “It Hits Home.”

 I decided to convey the bright, sunny colorful spirit of Grandma Rose — and make her comfortable and safe during this health crisis.
 I brought out her pile of quilts to inspire me.
 How could I also convey her vulnerability?
 Grandma Rose could have visitors through the glass of the lobby but was too fragile to have close contact in the same room.
 A drawing on the floor would be similar — easily destroyed by a misstep in the room, but safe when viewed from the window.
 How could I make the patterns as bright as the colorful quilts and clothes my grandma made for my children?
-Drawing in sidewalk chalk with my kids between teaching, furiously cleaning, and home-schooling helped answer the question.
+Drawing in sidewalk chalk with my kids between teaching, or drawing some painting by numbers, furiously cleaning, and home-schooling helped answer the question.